microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDomainServiceConfigurationRecord.md

 This example shows how to retrieve the Domain service configuration records for a domain with the given name.

-- `-name` parameter specifies domain name for which the domain service configuration records are to be retrieved.
+- `-Name` parameter specifies domain name for which the domain service configuration records are to be retrieved.

 ## Parameters